Semssolak/SQLite_Data_Project/README.md

 # SQLite_python_project

-This project demonstrates the use of SQLite with Python to perform various SQL operations on a dataset containing 8 different tables.
+This project demonstrates the use of SQLite with SQL to perform various SQL operations on a dataset containing 8 different tables.
 The operations range from simple queries to more complex data analysis tasks.

 ## Project Overview